pnnl/hexwatershed/paper.md

 Besides, hexagon grids provide an opportunity in coupling hydrologic models with oceanic models because the latter are usually based on unstructured meshes.

 Despite these advantages and practical needs, such a software specifically designed for watershed delineation on the hexagon grids is not available.
-In this study, we present HexWatershed, the first watershed delineation model based on the hexagon grids.

 # Algorithms and implementation

 HexWatershed was developed based on existing algorithms and philosophies from traditional watershed delineation models.
-However, due to the fundamental differences in mesh grid, significant changes are made in model design and implementation.
+However, due to the fundamental differences in mesh grid, significant changes were made in model design and implementation.
 Below we only provide information on algorithms that are significantly different from their corresponding traditional algorithms.

-* Hexagon DEM

-In Hexwatershed 1.0, the elevation of each hexagon is extracted and assigned by its location from the high resolution tradition DEM.
-Advanced spatial resampling methods will be used in new versions.

 * Neighborhood definition